MIAPPE/ISA-Tab-for-plant-phenotyping/README.md

 * If you are using the ISA Creator and you have a single study, please make sure to edit the produced Investigation file and fill in all necessary fields.
 * If you are using the plain text files, please remove the leftmost value in each row (listing the MIAPPE equivalents of each field) in order to get valid ISA files.
 * If you are using the spreadsheet template for ISA-Tab, likewise, remove the leftmost column.

-#### Pending changes
-* The Study Factor Name is what you must later use in the column headings (of the Study file **or Assay file**) to refer to the respective experimental factors.
-Note that at least 2 factor values must be provided per factor.
-This can be done in the form of a semicolon-separated list: